Saker233/Automotive_Android/Embedded_Linux_Tasks/Task_1/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Task2: How to make a file (u-boot script) on the virtual SD Card and make it run once QEMU Boots

-First thing we gonna create our script on the FAT16 partition in the virtual SD Card -> myscript.txt
+1- we gonna create our script on the FAT16 partition in the virtual SD Card -> myscript.txt